ppranav06/installing_arch_mbr/README.md

-# installing_arch_mbr
+# Installing Arch (MBR)
-A list of commands which help you to install Arch Linux.
+A list of commands which help you to install Arch Linux (in MBR).
 Created for ease of access, and also to help other people.
 Thanks to EFLinux [(@ermanno_ferrari)](https://www.youtube.com/c/EFLinuxMadeSimple) for his videos.

 Connecting to Wifi using `iwctl`: